openglbook/openglbook.com/_includes/chapter-0-content.md

 fine-grained control of surfaces and automated levels of detail in your scenes.
 We will explore what Tessellation is and how to use it in a future chapter.

-This book is uses the OpenGL 4.0 specification with the Core Profile enabled, which means that it is not compatible with any previous versions of the OpenGL API.
+This book uses the OpenGL 4.0 specification with the Core Profile enabled, which means that it is not compatible with any previous versions of the OpenGL API.
 We are also not going to use any deprecated features in order to stay as future-compatible as possible.
 This may seem a bit daunting at